πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 2

-When you partially initialize an array, the remaining elements are zero-initialized. a[2] is 0.
+When an array is partially initialized, the leftover elements are zero-initialized.
+So a[2] is 0.

 Share this article